-NBA Rumors: Enes Kanter Frustrated With Knicks’ Rebuild, Wants To Be An All-Star, Per ‘New York Daily News’
+NBA Rumors: Enes Kanter Frustrated With Knicks Rebuild, Wants To Be An All-Star, Per ‘New York Daily News’

 — Stefan Bondy (@SBondyNYDN) October 28, 2018

-In their blowout loss to the Golden State Warriors, Knicks Head Coach David Fizdale used Mitchell Robinson, the 36th overall pick in the 2018 NBA Draft, to be his starting center and reportedly asked Enes Kanter to lead their second unit.
-Kanter may have not publicly admitted it, but he’s definitely frustrated being demoted to the bench and receiving lesser playing time, especially now that he is aiming to become an All-Star this season.
+In their blowout loss to the Golden State Warriors, David Fizdale used Mitchell Robinson, the 36th overall pick in the 2018 NBA Draft, as his starting center — and reportedly asked Enes Kanter to lead their second unit.
+Kanter may not have publicly admitted it, but he’s definitely frustrated at being demoted to the bench and in receiving less playing time — especially now that he is aiming to become an All-Star this season.

-Aside from Kanter, veteran forward Lance Thomas also found himself having a limited role, while 33-year-old shooting guard Courtney Lee hasn’t played a single game this season due to a neck injury.
-In the upcoming games, the Knicks are expected to use a starting lineup featuring their young core of Frank Ntilikina, Tim Hardaway Jr., Damyean Dotson, Vonleh and Robinson.
+Aside from Kanter, veteran forward Lance Thomas also found himself having a limited role.
+33-year-old shooting guard Courtney Lee hasn’t played a single game this season due to a neck injury.
+In the upcoming games, the Knicks are expected to use a starting lineup featuring their young core of Frank Ntilikina, Tim Hardaway Jr., Damyean Dotson, Noah Vonleh, and Mitchell Robinson.

-Knicks Head Coach David Fizdale admitted that undergoing a rebuilding process is tough for their veterans like Enes Kanter.
-However, Fizdale strongly believes that what they are doing right now is what is best for their future.
+Fizdale admitted that undergoing a rebuilding process is tough for their veterans like Enes Kanter.
+However, Fizdale strongly believes that what they are doing right now is what is best for the overall future of the team.